remyers/lot49/readme.md

 * Public keys are preshared, cached and referenced in routes and incentive headers by a short ID.

 ![Lot49 Network Overview](./doc/lot49_network_overview.svg "Lot49 Network Overview")
+note: Node A is within radio range of Node B, but must relay data to Node D via Nodes B and C.

 ## Mesh Radio Network Specifications